all-of-us/raw-data-repository/rest-api/services/README.md

 ### gcp_db_daemon.py

-Starts a background GCP cloud_sql_proxy process that keeps persistent proxy tunnel connections to MySql instances.
+Starts a background GCP cloud_sql_proxy process that keeps persistent proxy tunnel connections to database instances.

 Notes: Can be run using Python 3.x or Python 2.7